sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 ---
 layout: distill
-title: Review of Current Unified Models for Multimodal Understanding and Generation
+title: Rethinking Unified Multimodal Models: Insights and Directions
 description: Your blog post's abstract.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.